a6b8/pattern-finder/README.md

 # Pattern Finder

-This module helps to find patterns in strings.
-It can be used to find specific patterns in public keys that visually help locate the address more easily.
+This tool helps you find patterns in text.
+It's handy for spotting particular sequences in public keys, making it easier to locate addresses.
+Plus, it adds a bit of fun to pattern hunting.

 ## Quickstart